ekoindia/transaction-report-generator-ui/README.md

 -   User-friendly interface for report generation
 -   Email validation and formatting
 -   API integration for report requests
+-   Clean separation of HTML, CSS, and JavaScript files for maintainability

+## Project Structure

+-   `index.html` — Main HTML file, links to CSS and JS files
+-   `style.css` — All styles for the UI
+-   `main.js` — All JavaScript logic for form handling and API requests
+-   `webhookEndpoints.js` — Maintains all webhook URLs for different admin code selections

 ## Getting Started

 1. Clone the repository:

     ```sh
     git clone <repo-url>
     ```

 2. Open `index.html` in your browser to use the UI.

 ## Usage